signum-network/CIPs/SIP/sip-48.md

 ###  Renewal costs
 The renewal costs are set with 70 Signa.
 The reason for this amount is given by the alternative that a user needs to execute setAlias every day to update the `reneval_time` by 24 hours.
 This would generate costs of 365 x 0.2 Signa = 73 Signa.

+### Mulitverse Support
+To be able to have later mulitverse support for this feature we should have a config entry for receiver address to be a valid auto-renewal subscription.

 ## Backwards Compatibility
 This is a hard forking change, thus breaking compatibility with old fully-validating nodes.
 It should not be deployed without widespread consensus.